FSSAI Packaging and labeling regulation came into force to secure the health and safety of the...

 In addition to the FSSAI License, there is also something called FSSAI registration that is applicable to petty food retailers.
 It is a basic license and is required for the small scale food businesses.
 It covers food businesses that have an annual turnover of an amount not exceeding Rs.
 12 Lakhs.
 Any person who sells or manufactures food products himself, where food is sold on a temporary stall, small scale or cottage industries involved in the food business needs to have FSSAI registration.
 A business which is equipped with selling, procuring, or handling milk with a capacity of 500 litres per day must obtain FSSAI registration.
 Apart from this, a slaughter shop having the slaughtering capacity of 2 large animals or 50 poultry birds per day or ten small animals should also have FSSAI registration.

-The procedure for obtaining an FSSAI License is as specified hereunder:
+The procedure for obtaining an FSSAI License for a food dealer is as specified hereunder:

 Every food business operator must mandatorily obtain FSSAI registration or the License, who are involved in the manufacturing, processing, sale, or distribution of food articles.
 Its significance is paramount, considering the fact that the consumers are now very conscious about the quality of food products that they consume.
 The FSSAI licensing shall ensure loyalty among the customers.
 The Licensing provides a legal advantage to sell food articles without compromising with the quality of food and other things.